-- Graph paper (almost any size will work or you can print graph paper from the TCA website >parents/students > elementary parent resources > printable resources http://tcatitans.org/parents__students/elementary_parent_resources - Die modified with sides of: 2, 2, 3, 3, 4, 4 and a second die modified with sides of: 2, 3, 4, 5, 6, 7 - 2 different colored pencils or markers graph paper and write the multiplication problem in the rectangle.
+- Graph paper (almost any size will work or you can print graph paper from the TCA website >parents/students > elementary parent resources > printable resources http://tcatitans.org/parents__students/elementary_parent_resources - Die modified with sides of: 2, 2, 3, 3, 4, 4 and a second die modified with sides of: 2, 3, 4, 5, 6, 7 - 2 different colored pencils or markers each group.
+They enclose that many squares on the graph paper and write the multiplication problem in the rectangle.